-Having a ski in, ski out lodging situation limits quite a few complications.
-By having your base camp close to the ski hill, it makes it a lot easier to get to the mountain.
+Having a ski in ski out lodging situation limits quite a few complications.
+Having your base camp close to the ski hill makes it a lot easier to get to the mountain.

 For real ski bums, this can be a dream come true.
 You can walk right out of your front door and ski in a matter of minutes.

 Skiing is an amazing winter sport that’s popular all over the world.
 There are many resorts across the globe, and you could spend your whole life traveling to each one.